Polaralias/Skills-MCP-Server/README.md

 # Skills MCP Server

 The Skills MCP Server is a Model Context Protocol (MCP) service that discovers, indexes, and serves reusable "skills" from local and private repositories.
-It offers semantic search, skill loading, and repository refresh tooling so MCP-compatible agents can quickly locate the right capabilities.
+It offers keyword-based search, skill loading, and repository refresh tooling so MCP-compatible agents can quickly locate the right capabilities.

 ## Overview